-The more than 100 known sites around the lake represent the Maritime Archaic (Labrador Archaic) Indian , Intermediate Indian, Recent Indian and Innu cultures.
-There is even a site that consists of a single biface which has been interpreted as late Dorset Palaeoeskimo, a cultural group which is usually found along the coast.
+The more than 100 known sites around the lake represent the Maritime Archaic (Labrador Archaic), Intermediate Period, Recent Period and Innu cultures.
+There is even a site that consists of a single biface which has been interpreted as late Dorset Pre-Inuit, a cultural group that is usually found along the coast.
 Very little archaeological work has been done on most of the sites beyond just identifying their existence which is part of the reason why many sites are listed culturally as just precontact or undetermined.
 The sites vary from small single artifact spot find sites, to possible burials, lithic scatters, possible quarries and various habitation sites with the remains of tent rings and fireplaces.
 The oldest sites are thought to be ~6000-7000 years old and the youngest sites are just a few decades old.

 This site consists of a spot find of a large Maritime Archaic Ramah chert stemmed point.
 The point was found next to a heavily used caribou path.

 Yet another findspot site, this biface was found in an area threaded by caribou paths and is the place where spring migrating caribou cross the low lands close to the lake before climbing out of the Kamestastin crater onto the barren highlands above.
 The biface may be from the Point Revenge, Recent Period.